AlTimofeyev/pypalex/README.md

 - `XDG_CONFIG_HOME/palex`
 - `$HOME/.config/palex`

-By default, PyPalEx will try to save extracted color palettes wherever `PYPALEX_CONFIG_DIR` points to in the user's system.
+By default, PyPalEx will first try to save extracted color palettes wherever `PYPALEX_CONFIG_DIR` points to in the user's system.
 If the user does not set the `PYPALEX_CONFIG_DIR` environment variable, then PyPalEx will default to saving extracted color palettes wherever `XDG_CONFIG_HOME/palex` points to in the user's system.
 And if the `XDG_CONFIG_HOME` environment variable is not set, then PyPalEx will default to saving extracted color palettes into `$HOME/.config/palex`.
 _This default output location is, of course, overriden if PyPalEx is used with the `-o --output` option._

 <h2 align=center id="installation">INSTALLATION</h2>